paterik/udacity-ios-on-the-map/README.md

 ## App Features

 OTM using additional features to comply with my self-imposed goals.
-I’ll use a dedicated process pipe to enhance the fetched student meta- information entity by distance to the app running device.
-In addition to this information the country and corresponding flag of each studend will also be added to map annotation and listView cell element.
+I’ll use a dedicated process pipe to enhance the fetched student meta- information entity by measure distance between the students and the app running device.
+In addition to this information the country and corresponding flag of each student will also be fetched and added to map annotation and listView cell element.

 ## App Structure